Shorea robusta: Distribution and habitat

 This tree is native to the Indian subcontinent, ranging south of the Himalaya, from Myanmar in the east to Nepal, India and Bangladesh.
 In India, it extends from Chhattisgarh, Assam, Bengal, Odisha and Jharkhand west to the Shivalik Hills in Haryana, east of the Yamuna.
 The range also extends through the Eastern Ghats and to the eastern Vindhya and Satpura ranges of central India.
 It is often the dominant tree in the forests where it occurs.
 In Nepal, it is found mostly in the Terai region from east to west, especially, in the Sivalik Hills (Churia Range) in the subtropical climate zone.
 There are many protected areas, such as Chitwan National Park, Bardia National Park and Shuklaphanta National Park, where there are dense forests of huge sal trees.
 It is also found in the lower belt of the Hilly region and Inner Terai.

 Culture

 Hinduism

 In Hindu tradition, the sal tree is sacred.
 The tree is also associated with Vishnu.
 The tree's common name, sal, comes from the word shala, which means 'rampart' in Sanskrit.

-Jains state that the 24th tirthankar, Mahavir, achieved enlightenment under a sal.
+Jains state that the 24th tirthankara, Mahavira, achieved enlightenment under a sal.

 Some cultures in Bengal worship Sarna Burhi, a goddess associated with sacred groves of Sal trees.